mhoirup/pymetrics/readme.md

 # Pymetrics - Econometrics with Python

-A simple, but usable, Python library for doing econometric analysis of various data types.
-Main motivation is to improve my proficiency in Python together with a better understanding of econometric methods.
-Only dependencies are NumPy and SciPy.
-I've been a heavy R user for some time, which undoubtedly shows in my design choices, particularly in terms of console outout/printed statements.
+A custom econometrics library for Python with an emphasis on R-like output to the console.
+Only dependencies are Numpy and Scipy.

 ## Main References

 Box, Jenkins, Reinsel & Ljung (2016), *Time Series Analysis: Forecasting and Control*, 5th edition.
 Hamilton (1994), *Time Series Analysis*, 1st edition.
 Wooldridge (2010), *Econometric Analysis of Cross-Section and Panel Data*, 2nd edition.

 ## Overview of Module